 The Rhodope gaida is a larger instrument and has a much more deeper tone and is in the key of F

 The tapan drum is of Arabic origin and in Turkey it is called the duval.

 The Bulgarian tapan is a two-headed bass drum used for the stress of the beat and rhythmic accompaniment.
-Traditionally, the frame is made of wood and the heads of goat skin, It is usually played using a big stick called a ‘kiyak’and a little stick which provide a “boom” and “tick” sound but in Bulgarian folk music just the kiyak is traditionally used.
+Traditionally, the frame is made of wood and the heads of goat skin.
+It is usually played using a big stick called a ‘kiyak’and a little stick which provides a “boom” and “tick” sound.
+In Bulgarian folk music just the kiyak is traditionally used.

 The kaval is a very popular instrument used in folk music of the Thrace and Dobruja regions of Bulgaria.
 The different lengths of the pipes will give varied tones and pitch.